DevonGifford/BulkBasics/README.md

     -  Importing in the CategoryAction (union) from the categories.action:
     -  Discriminating union - [what is this?](https://css-tricks.com/typescript-discriminated-unions/)
     -  Typing our the Categories state
-    -  amending on what the switch case key is
+    -  amending on what the switch case key is and using AnyAction to match the `action` with the different `types`

 <br>